lancachenet/lancachenet.github.io/_docs/common-issues.md

 ## Can't resolve DNS with a Centos 8 server

 There appears to be a fault between the inbuilt firewall and docker on some of the linux variants.
 Centos 8 has this issue and we have also seen it on fedora.
 As primary advice we suggest that ubuntu is a easy to use linux choice.
-If you have choosen Centos 8 or similiar on purpose then there are work arounds for the problem.
+If you have chosen Centos 8 or similar on purpose then there are work arounds for the problem.
 [As described here](https://serverfault.com/questions/987686/no-network-connectivity-to-from-docker-ce-container-on-centos-8) you can use masquerading to combat the problem between nftables, iptables and docker.